What advice do we give to children that we need to give ourselves as adults?

 “If they told you to jump off a bridge would you do it?”

-Is the time you spend, activities you do and people you surround yourself with taking you forward to the person you want to become and the goals you want to achieve?
+The time and energy you are investing?
+Is that taking you forward to the person you want to become and the goals you want to achieve?

 Are the people around you helping you get there, or holding you back?